I realized that being an introvert is a gift, not a curse. My imagination and my creative talents are all a part of my introversion.

 An Evening With the ‘Babbling Mob’

-And thus it was.
+And so it went.
 My speech to the crowd went well.
 However, as much as I would have preferred to dart back to my hotel room as soon as it was over, my duties as a student representative required mingling with the other delegates (what we would now call “networking”).

 So, there I was, wine glass in hand, trembling at the thought of making small talk against the backdrop of clinking glasses and laughing revelers, who would become louder and drunker as the evening wore on.
 I knew I would find conversation nearly impossible as I struggled to hear what was said.
 My own long sentences would become progressively more difficult to express, and the nuances of my voice would be trampled underfoot by the short staccato sentences of my adversaries (sorry, “acquaintances”), who would dominate the conversation with their shallow machine gun fire, shooting words as bullets in their ongoing onslaught of trivia.